Retire in Grand Junction, Colorado – contact Paul Aspelin, REALTOR. Residential Real Estate For Sale. Text/Call 612-306-9558

 Call or text me at 612-306-9558.
 You can read my post called Choosing the Best Real Estate Agent for more information like this.
 I can set up an MLS search to get your feet wet.

 You might want to read about my experience of moving to Grand Junction.
-Start with my post about what I learned in the first three months of living here.
+Start with the posts about Moving Preparation and what I learned in the first three months of living here.
 And for a good laugh, read the post called What It’s Really Like to Drive I-70 from Denver to Grand Junction!

 Buyer Strategy for Buying a House in Grand Junction